ibm-wsc/cloud-native-linuxone/docs/full-dev-pipeline/pipeline.md

 1. Add a `mysql-deploy` task in parallel to the `git-fetch` task.
     ![Add Parallel MySQL](../images/Part1/mySQL_ParallelTask.png)

-    !!! info "Why is `mysql-deploy` in Parallel?"
+    !!! question "Why is `mysql-deploy` in Parallel?"
         This ensures MySQL is in place for each `PetClinic` application build (which would fail without it).

     Click `Select Task` in the middle of the rectangle of the new task and choose the `openshift-client` task from the dropdown menu.